balenaltd/handbook/Travel-&-Expenses-101.md

 ### Emergencies

 In case an emergency requires a purchase please don’t hesitate to contact the Operations team.
-Let’s say that you got sick when on a journey with resin.io and you need medicine.
+Let’s say that you got sick when on a journey with balena and you need medicine.
 That purchase is reimbursable.
 A flight adjustment to get back in time for the Super Bowl opening is not an expense that can be reimbursed, sorry guys :(

 ## Can I use NexTravel to book a personal trip?